Oswaldo Cabrera Player Props: Yankees vs. White Sox

 Oswaldo Cabrera At The Plate

-- Cabrera is batting .199 with six doubles, four home runs and 10 walks.
+- Cabrera has six doubles, four home runs and 10 walks while batting .199.

-- Looking at the 48 games he has played this season, he's hit a home run in four of them (8.3%), and in 2.4% of his trips to the plate.
+- In 8.3% of his games this season, he has hit a home run, and 2.4% of his trips to the plate.

-- Cabrera has had an RBI in 12 games this season (25.0%), including four multi-RBI outings (8.3%).
+- Cabrera has had an RBI in 12 games this year (25.0%), including four multi-RBI outings (8.3%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.